2025197683-netizen/DentalCare-System/README.md

 DentalCare+ is a web-based Dental Clinic Appointment Management System developed as part of the **IMS566 course project**.
 The system is designed to help dental clinics manage appointments, patients, and scheduling activities efficiently using a simple and user-friendly interface.

----

-## Project Overview

-The DentalCare+ System provides a centralized platform for:
-- Booking and managing dental appointments
-- Tracking patient information
-- Monitoring appointment statistics through a dashboard
-- Supporting role-based access (Staff, Patient, Guest)

-This project focuses on **front-end functionality** using browser-based storage for demonstration and learning purposes.

----

-## Objectives

-The main objectives of this system are:
-- To enable efficient appointment booking and scheduling
-- To provide real-time visibility of upcoming appointments
-- To support clinic staff in managing daily operations
-- To reduce manual record-keeping and scheduling errors
-- To improve overall patient service quality

----

-## User Roles

-### 1. Staff
-- Login using predefined staff credentials
-- View all appointments
-- Edit or cancel any appointment
-- Access full dashboard insights

-### 2. Patient (Registered User)
-- Sign up and log in
-- Book appointments
-- Edit or cancel **own appointments only**
-- View appointment history

-### 3. Guest
-- Access dashboard in read-only mode
-- Cannot create, edit, or cancel appointments

----

-## System Features

-### Appointment Management
-- Create appointments with patient details
-- Auto-update appointment status (Upcoming → Completed)
-- Edit appointment date and time
-- Soft delete appointments (Cancelled status)

-### Dashboard
-- Total appointments count
-- Upcoming appointments count
-- Total patients count
-- Weekly appointment distribution chart
-- Recent appointments list
-- Live date and time display

-### Patient Management
-- Automatically generated patient list
-- Patient details include:
-  - Name
-  - IC number
-  - Phone number
-  - Gender (basic name-based detection)
-  - Last visit date

----

-## Technologies Used

-- **HTML5**
-- **CSS3**
-- **Bootstrap 5**
-- **JavaScript (Vanilla JS)**
-- **Chart.js**
-- **LocalStorage (Browser Storage)**

----

-## Data Storage

-This system uses **LocalStorage** to store:
-- User accounts
-- Login session data
-- Appointment records
-- Patient information

-> Note:
-> Data will be cleared if the browser storage is manually cleared or if `localStorage.clear()` is triggered (e.g., during logout).
-> This system does **not** use a backend database.

----

 ## Project Structure

-# DentalCare+ System

-DentalCare+ is a web-based Dental Clinic Appointment Management System developed as part of the **IMS566 course project**.
-The system is designed to help dental clinics manage appointments, patients, and scheduling activities efficiently using a simple and user-friendly interface.

 ---

 ## Project Overview